-Researchers found that long-term studies done in animals fed GMOs with and without the herbicide glyphosate, had "significant" changes in the pancreas and other organs.
+Researchers found that animals fed GMOs, with or without the herbicide glyphosate, had "significant" changes in the pancreas and other organs.

 A 10-year GMO safety study led by Professor Åshild Krogdahl at the Norwegian School of Veterinary Science (NVH) found several connections between GMOs and gene assimilation.
-A report in the Norwieian site forskning.no says:
+A report on the Norwieian site forskning.no says:

 It has often been argued that the new genes in genetically modified foods can not do any harm because all genes are decomposed beyond recognition in the gut.
-Our results show on the contrary that genes can be absorbed across the intestinal wall is transferred to the blood and found in the blood, muscle and liver in such large chunks that can be easily recognized."
+Our results show on the contrary that genes can be absorbed across the intestinal wall is transferred to the blood and found in the blood, muscle and liver in such large chunks that can be easily recognized.

 In the study, two groups of salmon were fed the same recipe of fish meal, but the test group included genetically modified corn, while the control was non-genetically modified.
 The researchers report:

 We saw changes in the fish that ate genetically modified corn, regardless of age.
 We saw it in their digestive organs, liver, kidneys, pancreas, adrenals and sex organs ...
-Their intestines had a different microstructure, the digested proteins slightly lower, and the immune system has changed somewhat."
+Their intestines had a different microstructure, the digested proteins slightly lower, and the immune system has changed somewhat.

 While the researchers concede that these changes could happen in any two groups fed different feeds, the feed was designed to be the same in all other ways to "get a good basis for comparison."

 Females developed large mammary tumors almost always more often than and before controls, the pituitary was the second most disabled organ; the sex hormonal balance was modified by GMO and Roundup treatments.
-In treated males, liver congestions and necrosis were 2.5–5.5 times higher."
+In treated males, liver congestions and necrosis were 2.5–5.5 times higher.